bkuhn/talks/SCALE-2012/compliance.markdown

      + The copyleft licensed, whose license requires liberation.

 + Mine are the stories of the latter.

++ Copyright infringement shouldn't be a crime &hellip;
+     + &hellip; but if you analogize, I'm the only cop left on the beat.

 # On Requirement By License